Sergey Nivens - Fotolia

 "If management is hyper-mercenary and is characterized by executives that make momentary passes through the organization in order to collect a check, employees will approach things the same way," Sumser said.
 "They will do things that treat the company more shabbily than if they think of it as a sacred relationship of some kind."

 If that is really the case, then American companies have a potential crisis on their hands.
 A recent Gallup poll found that 70% of American workers are not engaged, and 51% are either actively looking for new jobs or watching for openings.
 And what happens when employees aren't engaged?
-They stop caring about the well-being of their employer, as evidenced by a 2016 study that found that more than a quarter of U.S. office workers would sell their passwords, some for as little as $100.
+They stop caring about the well-being of their employers, as evidenced by a 2016 study that found that more than a quarter of U.S. office workers would sell their passwords, some for as little as $100.

 Most trends support these findings, suggesting that employee engagement is more elusive than ever.
 Sumser said factors such as shorter employee attention spans, organizational bloat and ever-shortening tenures are conspiring to erode the ties between employees and employer.
 Even more disturbing is the fact that, as companies grow and their processes become increasingly repetitive, the skill levels they need are lowered, thereby squelching employee plans for career advancement.